 By Joseph Carman

-Joseph Carman is a Senior Contributing Editor of Dance Magazine and the author of Round About the Ballet, which features a chapter on Benjamin Millepied.
+Joseph Carman is a longtime Contributing Editor of Dance Magazine and the author of Round About the Ballet.